Abdalla-Hiekal/PyramidFileUploader/README.md

             }
         }
 ```
-"AddProject" method receive a object of "project" and list of files from the clientside(PFU)
+"AddProject" method receive an object of "project" and list of files from the clientside(PFU)

 PFU Architecture&Functions
 -------